Links represented by phases of algebraic curves

-{\bf Organization of the paper.} This paper contains some new results announced by M. Nisse on February 2023 in the Geometry Seminar at Texas A\&M University, as well as the Geometry/Topology Seminar at UC Davis.
+{\bf Organization of the paper.} This paper contains new results announced by the second author on February 2023 in the Geometry Seminar at Texas A\&M University, and in the Geometry/Topology Seminar at UC.
+Davis.
 The remainder of this paper is organized as follows.
-In Section 2, we give an overview of number of properties of complex hypersurfaces amoebas proved by M. Forsberg, M. Passare and A. Tsikh in \cite{FPT-00}, M Passare and Rullg\aa rd in \cite{PR1-04}, and G. Mikhalkin in \cite{M1-02} and \cite{M2-04}.
-It will also review a structure theorem of non-Archimedean amoebas proved by M. Kapranov in \cite{K-00}, D. Maclagan and B. Sturmfels in \cite{MS-09}.
-It also reviews some properties of complex hypersurfaces coamoebas.
-In Section 3, we review some properties of torus knots, and we describe torus knots and torus links as critical values of the argument map restricted to some special complex algebraic plane curves.
-Moreover, we realize some known torus knots and torus links in the coamoebas of complex algebraic plane curves.
-The aim of Section 4 is to present some old and recent results concerning the topology and the geometry of the links associated to isolated singularities of plane complex algebraic curves.
-We end this paper with some examples of isolated singularities by describing the topology of their associated links.
-The main problem of Knot Theory is to determine whether two knots can be rearranged (without cutting) to be exactly similar; more precisely, to be equal or alike.
+Section 2 contains preliminary materials, in particular we give an overview of a number of properties of complex hypersurfaces amoebas proved in \cite{NS1-13}.
+Moeover, it reviews some properties of complex hypersurfaces coamoebas.
+In Section 3, we review some properties of the set of critical values of the logarithmic map and the argument map already shown in \cite{M1-00} and \cite{MN-15}.
+In Section 4, we describe torus knots and torus links as critical values of the argument map restricted to some special complex algebraic plane curves.
+In Section 5, some known torus knots and torus links, as {\em Borromean rings}, {\em Hopf link}, and the {\em Trefoil knot}, are realized as a particular subsets in the coamoebas of complex algebraic plane curves, and we give some other examples.

-{\bf Acknowledgements.} We would like to thank Maurice Rojas and Frank Sottile for the discussions that we had during our visit to Texas A\&M University.